NgocTanLE/Indigenous-Language-NLP-NMT/README.md

 # Indigenous Rich Morphological Word Segmentation: a study case on Inuktitut and Inuinnaqtun
 Citations:
+* Ngoc Tan Le, F Sadat.
+(2021, June). _Towards a First Automatic Unsupervised Morphological Segmentation for Inuinnaqtun_.
+Proceedings of the First Workshop on NLP for Indigenous Languages of the Americas (AmericasNLP), co-located with the 2021 Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL-HLT 2021), online in Mexico City, Mexico, June 6-11, 2021 (pp. 159-162).
-Le, T. N., & Sadat, F. (2020, October).
-Low-Resource NMT: an Empirical Study on the Effect of Rich Morphological Word Segmentation on Inuktitut.
+* Le, T. N., & Sadat, F. (2020, October). _Low-Resource NMT: an Empirical Study on the Effect of Rich Morphological Word Segmentation on Inuktitut_.
 In Proceedings of the 14th Conference of the Association for Machine Translation in the Americas (AMTA 2020) (pp. 165-172).
 Link: https://amtaweb.org/category/amta-2020/

+**Main Goal**:
-This research paper focuses on Inuktitut and Inuinnaqtun, both Indigenous polysynthetic languages spoken in Northern Canada and the development of a Neural Machine Translation (NMT) for Inuktitut-English.
+Our research papers focus on Inuktitut and Inuinnaqtun, both Indigenous polysynthetic languages spoken in Northern Canada and the development of a Neural Machine Translation (NMT) for Indigenous Language-English.
 The main objective and motivation of this project is the revitalization and preservation of Indigenous languages and cultural heritage through major tasks in NLP.

 # Corpora from Nunavut Hansard version 3 : Inuktitut-English